b-hub/b-hub.github.io/_posts/2021-07-31-github-pages-with-jekyll.md

 [Posts](https://jekyllrb.com/docs/posts/) are listed in the _posts folder and can be referenced on a page by using `site.posts`

 You can write html and JavaScript as normal, even inside .md files.
-This includes embeding content with iframes.
+This includes embedding content with iframes.

 Jekyll uses [Liquid](https://shopify.github.io/liquid/) as the templating language.
 GitHub pages (as of writing) only supports 4.0.3, so some of the features in v5 are unavailable.